ylletjs/yllet/docs/v2/readme.md

 ## Authentication

-Yllet version 2 offers a simple cookie based auth using the WordPress nonce.
+Yllet version 2 offers an header based auth using the WordPress nonce.

 Adding a JavaScript object with `endpoint` and `nonce`